WHY WAS MY LYME DISEASE MISSED

 1

-Lyme disease misdiagnosis occurs more often than many clinicians realize, particularly when symptoms evolve across multiple organ systems.
+Lyme disease misdiagnosis is more common than many clinicians realize.
+Symptoms often evolve across multiple organ systems, making early recognition difficult. :contentReference[oaicite:0]{index=0}

 When symptoms are attributed to other conditions but continue to evolve, evaluation by a Lyme disease specialist may help reassess the diagnosis and guide appropriate care.

-This evolving pattern is closely linked to delayed Lyme disease diagnosis, where early symptoms are either misinterpreted or attributed to more common conditions before the full clinical picture emerges.
+This evolving pattern is closely linked to delayed Lyme disease diagnosis, where early symptoms are misinterpreted before the full clinical picture emerges.

-As outlined in Why Lyme Disease Tests the Limits of Medicine, Lyme disease diagnostic challenges often arise when symptoms evolve across organ systems, overlap with more common conditions, or fall outside textbook presentations.
+As outlined in Why Lyme Disease Tests the Limits of Medicine, diagnostic challenges often arise when symptoms overlap with more common conditions or fall outside textbook presentations.

 Lyme Disease Misdiagnosis: What This Page Covers